-ACF requests all Affiliate external communications materials (excluding social media content) be submitted to ACF for final review.
+ACF requests Affiliate external communications materials (excluding social media content) be submitted to the ACF CT (Communications team) for final review.
 We utilize this review process to ensure adherence to National Standards and to maintain a consistent and strong brand across Affiliates.
 The process includes:

-- Advisory Board Members and/or Program Managers draft materials and/or seek assistance from ACF staff to draft content, utilizing the Affiliate Communications & Graphics Manual and Affiliate Toolkit to help streamline the review process.
-They also identify a desired timeline for final materials, building in 7-10 days for ACF review.
-Timelines should be determined in collaboration with Senior Program Officers of Affiliates. - 2.
-Program Managers then submit a formal request to Senior Program Officers of Affiliates with at least 7-10 days and communicate if any of the requests are time sensitive.
-This formal request submission should be completed through the Affiliate Marketing & Communications Request Form, a SharePoint online form. - 3.
-Senior Program Officers of Affiliates provide initial review and feedback on content, and coordinate review and final design proofing with ACF's Communications team, who provides review and feedback on branding/design elements of the materials.
+- I. Advisory Board Members and/or Program Managers draft materials and/or seek assistance from ACF CT to draft content, utilizing the Affiliate Communications & Graphics Manual and Affiliate Toolkit.
+They also identify a desired timeline for final materials, building in 3 business days for ACF review. - 2.
+Program Managers then submit a project review with at least 3 business days and communicate if any of the requests are time sensitive.
+This project review should be completed through the Affiliate Marketing & Communications Request Form, a SharePoint online form. - 3.
+The ACF CT coordinates and provides initial review and feedback on content, and coordinate review and final design proofing, who providing review and feedback on branding/design elements of the materials.